preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 .. image:: sign-off-requests-block-settings-query-613.png

-+ **Scope**: You can choose to display "All requests", "Requested by me" meaning all sign-off request tha logged in user has sent, or "Targeted to me" - meaning sign-off requests targeted to the logged in user.
++ **Scope**: You can choose to display "All requests", "Requested by me", meaning all sign-off request the logged in user has sent, or "Targeted to me", meaning sign-off requests targeted to the logged in user.
 + **Add filter**: Add a filter for the query, if you don't want all the requests within the scope to be displayed.
 You can select "Requested by", "Progress status", "My progress status" or "Status".
 "My progress status" displays the status for the logged in user.
-For information about what the other filters ´can display, see: :doc:`Requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index>`
+For information about what the other filters can display, see: :doc:`Requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index>`
 + **Page size**: To limit the number of items being displayed per “page”, add a fixed number here or use the slider.

 Display